-PVA, through its affiliates noted below, had grants payable to other organizations.
-As of June 30, 2020 and 2019, the total outstanding balance of the grants payable are as follows:
+As of June 30, 2021 and 2020, the total outstanding balance of the grants payable are as follows:

-2020 2019
+2021 2020

-PVA Education Foundation PVA Research Foundation \$ 203,956 568,095 \$ 146,726 568,659
+PVA Education Foundation PVA Research Foundation \$ 163,484 595,828 \$ 203,956 568,095

-TOTAL \$ 772,051 \$ 715,385
+TOTAL \$ 759,312 \$ 772,051

-Both the PVA Research Foundation and PVA Education Foundation approve multi-year grants in total at the time of the initial grant award and record these amounts as grants payable.
+Both the PVA Research Foundation and the PVA Education Foundation approve multi-year grants in total at the time of the initial grant award and record these amounts as grants payable.
 The grants are generally funded 45% in the first year, 45% in the second year, with the remaining 10% funded upon completion of the grant.
 The discount on the long term grants is considered immaterial by management.
-In instances where grant activities are not completed, PVA Education and Research Foundation is either refunded amounts that were advanced to perform the grant, or, in instances where funds were not advanced, the remaining liability is written off in the period of grant termination.
-The combination of these amounts are recorded within public contributions within the Consolidated Statement of Activities.
-The amounts recorded within public contributions was \$11,315 and \$2,646 for the years ended June 30, 2020 and 2019, respectively.
+In instances where grant activities are not completed, the PVA Education and Research Foundation is either refunded amounts that were advanced to perform the grant, or, in instances where funds were not advanced, the remaining liability is written off in the period of grant termination.
+The combination of these amounts are recorded within contributions within the Consolidated Statements of Activities and Changes in Net Assets.
+The amounts written off and recorded within contributions was \$52,656 and \$11,315 for the years ended June 30, 2021 and 2020, respectively.